Pierre-ZACHARY/portfolio/pages/posts/markdown/en/how-i-made-this-website.md

 It comes with some cool **dev-tools** which helps you go back and forward your application usage, and that also helps you share the application state of a User that got a bug.

-But that's not so convenient, you'll have a lot of boilerplate code to write yourself.
+But that's not so convenient, you'll have a lot of template code to write yourself.
-I know there are **Redux alternatives** with less boilerplate code, but since Redux is so popular I had to test it to get my own opinion on it.
+I know there are **Redux alternatives** with less template code, but since Redux is so popular I had to test it to get my own opinion on it.

 ## i18n & Next-Themes

 Next comes with some notable plugin ( which really are plug-in ), such as Next-i18n, a **server side version of the same plugin for React**, very good for SEO when you have translated pages.
-And **Next-Theme**, which good with hooks to make it easy to change your app theme, use the user-system one, and apply class on your body depending on the selected-themes, easy to use.
+And **Next-Theme**, with hooks to make it easy to change your app theme, use the user-system one, and apply class on your body depending on the selected-themes, easy to use.

 # Databases, Tools & Other microservices